Pustalorc/Pustalorc.github.io/index.md

 [FeexRanks](https://github.com/Freenex1911/FeexRanks) - Added a common suggestion: after leveling up, getting a permission rank. - [View pull request #1](https://github.com/Freenex1911/FeexRanks/pull/2), [View pull request #2](https://github.com/Freenex1911/FeexRanks/pull/5), where a bug with this addition was found.

 [NameKicker](https://github.com/Teyhota/NameKicker) - Accepted but not merged - Added suggestions from the comments found in [rocketmod](https://dev.rocketmod.net/plugins/namekicker/), Added ability of infite banned words and fixed few description mistakes. - [View pull request](https://github.com/Teyhota/NameKicker/pull/1)

+<h1>Work In Progress</h1>

+Reputation - Plugin for unturned.
+In a nutshell, it adds the command /reputation from vanilla to use with rocket directly.
+Jobs - Plugin for unturned.
+Trojaner has his [own](https://imperialplugins.com/Products/ProductDetails?ProductID=7) version, i'm still trying to develop a public version that will most likely be worse than Trojaner's version.

 <h1>Donate</h1>